November 6, 2014

 By Matthew O'Donnell for Hcareers.com

 Landing your dream job takes more than just sending a resume and cover letter to prospective employers.
-The search is filled with potential for mistakes that can prevent you from simply obtaining an interview.
-Even if you're certain you're putting your best foot forward, you could be overlooking these six common mistakes made by hospitality job seekers:
+The search is filled with potential for mistakes that can prevent you from simply obtaining a job interview.
+Even if you're certain you're putting your best foot forward, you could be overlooking these six common mistakes made by hospitality job seekers.

 When it comes to job searching, it often comes down to who you know.
 Professional networking is a great way to get your foot in the door with a potential employer.
 Making these connections is the key to getting your resume directly into the hands of the person making hiring decisions.
 Don't be shy!
 Visit career fairs and sign up with professional organizations to get to know other people in the hospitality industry.

-2. Skipping the cover letter for online applications
+2. Skipping the cover letter for online job applications.

 The more information you provide during the application process, the better chance you have of landing an interview.
 Today, many applications and resumes are sent via online web forms that ask for specific information from job candidates.
 Even if it's not strictly required, send a cover letter with every online application you submit.
 Doing so will not only make an impression, but it will give the hiring manager more insight into your background and put you one step ahead of other applicants.
 Two instances where sending a cover letter is not advised is when the job description specifically states not to send one, or there is no section in the online application to submit a cover letter.
 You might think this is a test of the hiring manager and brownie points will go to the applicant that goes above and beyond the requirements, but it isn’t.
 In fact, sending a cover letter when the job description explicitly says not to could be used to help weed out the candidates that don’t take the time to read the entire job description or lack attention to detail.